 Savings account earnings are taxed.
 Typically, if you made $10 or more in interest, your institution should send you and the Internal Revenue Service (IRS) a copy of Form 1099-INT, which details the interest you’ve earned in a year.
 Even if you don’t receive that form, the IRS will, and they will expect you to report your interest income on your tax return.

-Thanks to the Federal Reserve’s Regulation D, you can withdraw up to six times per statement cycle from a high-yield savings account, like any other savings account.
+Thanks to the Federal Reserve’s Regulation D, you can withdraw up to six times per statement cycle from a high-yield savings account.
 This includes pre-authorized and automatic withdrawals and transfers, and transfers made by debit card, check or other similar ways.
 Due to the COVID-19 pandemic, those limits are currently waived, but banks still may choose to enforce them.

 Online banks don’t incur the costs of maintaining brick-and-mortar branches.
 These costs include rent, building maintenance, staff salaries and the cost of keeping physical cash safe.
 Without these expenses weighing them down, online banks reap big savings — savings they then pass on to their customers in the form of high interest rates.